Regions of Articulation in Tajweed: Al-Jawf, Al-Halq, Al-Lisan, Ash-Shafatayn, Al-Khayshoom

 Tongue tip letters (ت، د، ط، ل، ن، ر) touch the alveolar ridge behind upper front teeth.
 Tongue blade letters (س، ص، ز، ظ، ث، ذ) involve the blade of the tongue near or touching the upper teeth.
 The contact point is slightly different.

-Use a mirror to watch your mouth, practice minimal pairs (ق/ك, ص/س, ض/د), record yourself and compare to expert reciters, and get feedback from a qualified teacher.
+Use a mirror to watch your mouth, practice minimal pairs (ق/ك, ص/س, ض/د), record yourself and compare to expert reciters, and get feedback from an experienced teacher.
 Focus on feeling the correct contact points in your mouth.
+Use physical checks (touch test, hand-on-throat, mirror) to verify you're using the correct articulation point.
+If you can't feel the contact point, you're not articulating correctly.

 Start Learning Tajweed Today